WHAT WAS LOST?

 FULL-SIZE 3D PRINTING

-The recreated Boccioni sculptures were exhibited at the Estorick Collection of Modern Italian Art in London between 25 September and 22 December 2019.
-It enabled modern audiences to see these over 100-year-old masterpieces for the very first time.
-Further exhibitions are planned and will be posted under 'News'.
-The sculptures were also included in the 2022 documentary Formidable Boccioni.
+The recreated Boccioni sculptures were exhibited at the Estorick Collection of Modern Italian Art in London from 25 September to 22 December 2019.
+This was the first opportunity in over a century for audiences to experience these long-lost works.
+Further exhibitions are planned and will be announced under the “News” section.
+The sculptures also appeared in the 2022 documentary Formidable Boccioni.

 THE TEAM